makenova/gistio-clone/readme.md

 # gistio-clone
 This is a github [gist](https://gist.github.com/) viewer which was inspired by [gist.io](http://gist.io).
-I made it because I like gist.io but the source is in python and it does not handle multiple files the way I expected it to.
+I made it because although I like gist.io, the source is in python and it does not handle multiple files the way I expected it to.
 Check out gist.io and also checkout [bl.ocks.org](http://bl.ocks.org/) which inspired it.

-## Use gistio-clone
+## Usage
 There are two ways to use gistio-clone, you can either run it locally or you may use a free version, hosted on [heroku](https://www.heroku.com/).